Elephant's Memory

-Elephant's Memory (also billed as Elephants Memory, without the apostrophe) was an American rock band formed in New York City in the late 1960s, known primarily for backing John Lennon and Yoko Ono from late 1971 to 1973.
-For live performances with Lennon and Ono, the band was known as the Plastic Ono Elephant's Memory Band.
+Elephant's Memory (also billed as Elephants Memory, without the apostrophe) was an American rock band formed in New York City in the late 1960s, known primarily for backing John Lennon and Yoko Ono from late 1971 to 1973 under their Plastic Ono Band.

 History

 Formation and early career (1967–1972)

 Elephant's Memory was formed between 1967 and 1968, by Stan Bronstein (saxophone, clarinet, and vocals) and Rick Frank Jr. (drums).
 In 1968, they briefly added Carly Simon as a vocalist.
-By 1969, the line-up had expanded to include John Ward (bass) who originally performed with Danny Adler (The Roogalator) in the Blues Doctors (1964-1966), Chester Ayers (guitar), Myron Yules (bass trombone), R. Sussmann (keyboards), Michal Shapiro (vocals), Guy Peritore (guitar and vocals), Danny Adler (The Roogalator) (guitar and keyboards), David Cohen (guitar, keyboards, and vocals), and Michael Rose on guitar.
+By 1969, the line-up had expanded to include John Ward (bass) with Danny Adler (guitar and keyboards) who originally performed in the Blues Doctors (1964–1966), Chester Ayers (guitar), Myron Yules (bass trombone), R. Sussmann (keyboards), Michal Shapiro (vocals), Guy Peritore (guitar and vocals), David Cohen (guitar, keyboards, and vocals), and Michael Rose on guitar.

 Two of the band's songs, "Jungle Gym at the Zoo" and "Old Man Willow", appeared on the 1969 soundtrack to the film Midnight Cowboy.
 Elephant's Memory received a gold disc for their contribution to the soundtrack.

-In 1970, the band had a minor hit single with the song "Mongoose" on Metromedia Records, peaking at #50 on the Hot 100 on October 17, 1970 but at #5 on Chicago's WCFL on November 23, 1970 and reaching #1 in Pittsburgh on KQV.
-In Canada, "Mongoose" reached #71 on September 26, 1970.
+In 1970, the band had a minor hit single with the song "Mongoose" on Metromedia Records, peaking at number 50 on the Hot 100 on October 17, 1970, but at number 5 on Chicago's WCFL on November 23, 1970 and reaching number 1 in Pittsburgh on KQV.
+In Canada, "Mongoose" reached number 71 on September 26, 1970.
+In 1971 the band released the single "Skyscraper Commando," of which Record World said "the lyric is powerful and the instrumental track is right up there with 'Mongoose'."

 Between 1970 and 1973, the line-up remained more or less constant around Bronstein and Frank, together with guitarists Wayne "Tex" Gabriel, keyboardist Adam Ippolito and bassist Gary Van Scyoc.